-The Medela Harmony should be your friend in no-electricity situations.
+The Medela Harmony will be your friend in no-electricity situations.
 It’s silent, cordless, and pretty subtle.
 Best of all, it comes with a stand to ensure no precious milk is spilled.

 Medela is known for being one of the most popular breast pump brands.
 As with all Medela breast pumps, the quality and warranty are excellent, so you can be assured you are making a good choice with a Medela breast pump.

 This pump has an ergonomic swivel handle that can easily adjust the suction.
 Since this will make you more comfortable, you’ll be more likely to express higher volumes of breast milk.

 Unlike most manual pumps, this one features a handle that provides two suction levels.
 To start, press the short end of the handle to simulate the baby’s suckling.
 Once your milk starts flowing, switch to the other end to enhance milk expression.

 Unfortunately, this pump loses suction over time because the rubber O-rings, the parts that enhance milk suction, might get ragged.
 But don’t worry; you can easily find spare pump parts at an affordable price.

 - Portable and easy-to-carry